AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-heroku/readme.md

   //..
 ```

 On Heroku you can't expose a port directly.
-Instead heroku will set an environment
-variable (`PORT`) which you need to use for your server.
-This means you need to overwrite
-the default deepstream port.
+Instead Heroku will set an environment variable called `PORT` which you'll need to use for your server.
+This means you need to overwrite the default deepstream port.
 You can do this in the deepstream configuration file.

 Let's copy the default configuration file to our project directory:

 ```shell